 2013 Nissan 370Z Performance

-With agile handling, a powerful V6 and slick rev-matching transmissions, reviewers maintain that the 2013 Nissan 370Z offers balanced performance that makes it stand out in the class.
+With agile handling, a powerful V6 and slick rev-matching transmissions, reviewers say that the 2013 Nissan 370Z offers balanced performance that makes it stand out in the class.

 - "Though it's not as quick off the line as some rivals, the 370Z's acceleration is linear and powerful as the rpms climb.
 Passing and merging maneuvers are no sweat." -- Consumer Guide